tariqkhemili-git/hometown-homepage/README.md

 ## Features

-- Accessible colour palette with high contrast for readability
+- Accessible colour palette with high contrast for readability h
 - ARIA labels for major sections and headings
 - Descriptive alt text for all images
 - Responsive layout using Flexbox